Things to do in Miami

 PAMM | Omni

-Key Biscayne Beach | Key Biscayne
+Key Biscayne Beaches | Key Biscayne

 Vizcaya Museum & Gardens | Coconut Grove

-Botanical Garden | Miami Beach
+Miami Beach Botanical Gardens | Miami Beach

 A 2.6 acre stretch of lush green, beautiful horticulture and extensive plant life.
-Visitors to the Miami Beach Botanical Gardens can relish the peaceful quality of the gardens, shop local produce, find yoga under palm trees or meditate throughout the varying landscape of blooming flora, waterfalls and lakes.
+Visitors to the Miami Beach Botanical Gardens can relish the peaceful quality of the gardens, shop local produce, find yoga under palm trees or meditate throughout the varying landscape of blooming flora, waterfalls, and lakes.
 An activity for all groups, friends or family, this is a welcome reprieve from the average activity.